Coverage Axis: Inner Point Selection for 3D Shape Skeletonization: Related Work

 The most commonly used technique for extracting MAT is to initialize the medial surface using the Voronoi diagrams.
 Then a simplified medial surface is achieved by applying optimization on spikes pruning or mesh tessellations based on various rules.
 Following this way, there are many existing approaches.
 Angle-based filtering methods~~\cite{amenta2001power, foskey2003efficient, dey2002approximate, sud2007homotopy} reach a simplification based on the angle formed by the point of MA and its two closest points on the boundary.
 These methods usually produce a simplified result with local features well preserved; however, they suffer from preserving the original topology of the objects. $\lambda$-medial axis methods ~\cite{chazal2005lambda, chaussard2011robust} are another series of methods to simplify the computation of MAT, which adopt cumradius of the closest points of a medial point as a pruning criterion.
 The main drawback of these methods is poor feature preserving ability at different scales~\cite{attali2009stability}.

 Compared with the aforementioned methods, Scale Axis Transform (SAT)~\cite{miklos2010discrete} prunes spikes more effectively.
-Unstable medial axis points are identified if the corresponding medial ball is covered by the neighboring medial balls during the multiplicative growing.
+Unstable medial axis points are identified if the corresponding medial balls are covered by the neighboring medial balls during the multiplicative growing.
+However, SAT typically has a significant computational cost and tends to destroy the topology by introducing new topological structures at large scales.
+To overcome these issues, progressive medial axis filtration (PMAF)~\cite{faraj2013progressive} proposes to perform successive edge collapse based on sphere absorption to preserve the topology as well as improve time efficiency.
 Our idea also uses a dilated medial balls; we pay special attention to the relationship between inner balls and surface samples.
 Different from SAT that favors a dense representation with a large number of vertices on the medial axis, our method is able to yield a compact skeletal representation without destroying the shape structure.

 Meanwhile, other strategies have been proposed to achieve simplified MAT, e.g., Delta Medial Axis (DMA)~\cite{marie2016delta}, Bending Potential Ratio (BPR) pruning ~\cite{shen2011skeleton}, Erosion Thickness (ET) measure~\cite{yan2016erosion}, voxelization based $\lambda$-pruning~\cite{yan2018voxel}.
 The simplified MAT, without doubt, cannot reconstruct the original shape exactly, and thus Sun et al.~\cite{sun2013medial} propose to control the approximation error by computing the Hausdorff distance.
 Rebain et al.~\cite{rebain2021deep}~introduce medial fields derived from the MAT to represent the original shape using learning techniques.